4d/docs/docs/FormEditor/createStylesheet.md

 |styleSheet_windows.css|Windows only|

 1. The 4D form will first load the default CSS file in "/SOURCES".
-2. It will then load the CSS file in "/SOURCES" for the current platform.
+2. It will then load the CSS file for the current platform in "/SOURCES" .
 3. If it exists, it will then load a specific CSS file defined in the JSON form:

 	*	a file for both platforms: